Find a faculty advisor

 The application process

 All applications are submitted to the NC State Graduate School through the online application system.
-The application will provide information about submitting supporting documentation (including transcripts, GRE scores, letters of recommendation).
+The application will provide information about submitting supporting documentation (including transcripts and letters of recommendation).
 If you have questions about the online application, ask the Graduate School for assistance.

 Note: When writing your statement of interest, please follow the below guidelines: